 There’s already so much to think about when changing employment, that it can be frustrating to have to deal with your taxes as well.
 To make this process easier and ensure you’re not overpaying tax, we’ve compiled a quick guide to everything you need to know about changing your job and tax.

-Your employer is legally required to provide you with a P45 when you stop working for them.
-This is an incredibly important document, as it sums up your pay for the tax year to date.
-It also details how much tax, USC, LPT and PRSI your employer was required to take from your wages.
+In the past, your employer was legally required to provide you with a P45 when you stop working for them.
+This was an incredibly important document, as it summed up your pay for the tax year to date.
+It also detailed how much tax, USC, LPT and PRSI your employer was required to take from your wages.